Four Nights in Tbilisi

 Our stay started at Fabrika Hostel on the left bank of Tbilisi which provided us not only with one of the coolest family rooms we have ever had (we even had a private roof terrace) we also felt right at home in the district of Didube.
 This part of Tbilisi is still off most tourist maps and the mixture of charming houses mixed in with older buildings decorated with graffiti and street art reminded us very much of Shoreditch in London.

 On the three days we had in Tbilisi at the start we took a walk across the extraordinary and unique Dry Bridge Market, past some of the modern buildings that graze the cityscape, including the Peace Bridge.
 We ended the first day at the monstrosity of the relatively new Sameba (Trinity) Cathedral, which even for many locals is considered an absolute eyesore that over towers the entire city from Mount Elia.
-However on our walk that day we discovered some charming streets, lined with twisted, angled wooden houses that are present throughout the country and that I immediately fell in love with.
+However on our walk that day we discovered some charming streets in the lesser visited Avlabari District, lined with twisted, angled wooden houses that are present throughout the country and that I immediately fell in love with.

 Discovering the Ancient Cave Town at David Gareji